2025 Maryland Motorcycle Permit Test 10

 Explanation

-8. When riding in fog, you should:
+8. When riding on a slippery surface, you should:

 Explanation